 Cut out a piece of bleeding art tissue paper, and use a white crayon or oil pastel to make your design.
 (In this case, hearts for upcoming Valentine’s Day.)

 Flip the tissue paper over (design side down) onto some thick paper.

 “Paint” with water over top!
 Both of the girls love to paint, but Clara was really into it today!

 Encourage your child to use the water over the entire piece of tissue paper.
 Some may need more encouragement than others… ahem.

 Wait for the paper to dry, then peel off the tissue paper…..

 ….and admire your beautiful designs!!

 [Update: This is not to be confused with regular tissue paper.
 Having trouble finding bleeding art tissue?
-You can order it online from Blick Art here!]
+You can purchase it from Amazon here –> bleeding art tissue paper ]

 *This post contains affiliate links.